search

 http://your-domain.co.il/sitemap_index.xml

 Here’s what Yoast’s generated sitemap looks like.
-As you can see, Yoast creates the sitemap as an index that contains multiple sitemaps, each for a different content type on your WordPress site.
+Yoast creates the sitemap as an index that contains multiple sitemaps, each for a different content type on your WordPress site.

-By default, all content on your site will be included in Yoast’s generated sitemap.
-Pages, posts, tags, taxonomies, archive pages, and custom post types (CPTs) will all be present in the sitemap created by the plugin.
-Let’s see how to remove specific content types from the sitemap…
+By default, all content on your site will be included in Yoast’s generated sitemap – pages, posts, tags, taxonomies, archive pages, and custom post types (CPTs).

 Removing Content Types from Yoast’s Sitemap

-To exclude a specific content type from the sitemap, simply go to SEO > Search Appearance and disable the Show “Your content type” in search results option for the specific content type you want to remove.
+To exclude a specific content type from the sitemap, go to Yoast SEO > Settings and select the content type under Content types or Categories & tags.
+Disable the Show in search results toggle for the type you want to remove.
 Here’s an example for categories:

-What If Your Images Are Served from a Different Location, Such as a CDN?
+What If Your Images Are Served from a CDN?

 The wpseo_xml_sitemap_img_src filter allows you to manually change the URL of images that will appear in the sitemap generated by Yoast SEO.
 The following code will replace the URL when you update the sitemap: